Downtown Houston: History

 Beginning in the 1960s the development of the 610 Loop caused the focus of the Houston area to move away from Downtown Houston.
 Joel Barna of Cite 42 said that this caused Greater Houston to shift from "a fragmenting but still centrally focused spatial entity into something more like a doughnut," and that Downtown Houston began to become a "hole" in the "doughnut."
 As interchange connections with the 610 Loop opened, according to Barna Downtown "became just another node in a multi-node grid" and, as of 1998, "has been that, with already established high densities and land prices."
 In the mid-1980s, the bank savings and loan crisis forced many tenants in Downtown Houston buildings to retrench, and some tenants went out of business.
 Barna said that this development further caused Downtown Houston to decline.

 The Gulf Hotel fire occurred in 1943.

 Areas which are now considered part of Downtown were once within Third and the Fourth wards; the construction of Interstate 45 in the 1950s separated the areas from their former communities and placed them in Downtown.
 Additional freeway construction in the 1960s and 1970s solidified the current boundaries of Downtown.
 Originally, Downtown was the most important retail area of Houston.
 Suburban retail construction in the 1970s and 1980s reduced Downtown's importance in terms of retail activity.

 From 1971 to 2018, about 40 downtown buildings and other properties have been listed on the National Register of Historic Places.

 The onset of the 1980s oil glut had devastating economic consequences for Downtown.
 In the mid-1980s, a bank savings and loan crisis forced many tenants in Downtown Houston buildings to retrench, and some went out of business.
 This development further caused Downtown Houston to decline.
 In 1986, Downtown's Class A office occupancy rate was 81.4%.
 The Downtown Houston business occupancy rate of all office space increased from 75.8% at the end of 1987 to 77.2% at the end of 1988.
 By the late 1980s, 35% of Downtown Houston's land area consisted of surface parking.
 In the early 1990s Downtown Houston still had more than 20% vacant office space.
 By 1987 many of the office buildings in Downtown Houston were owned by non-U.S. real estate figures.

 Downtown began to rebound from the oil crisis by the mid-1990s.
 A dozen companies relocated to Downtown in 1996 alone, bringing 2,800 jobs and filling 670000 sqft of space.
 In 1997 Tim Reylea, the vice president of Cushman Realty, said that "None of the major central business districts across the country has seen the suburban-to-downtown shift that Houston has."
-Circa 2000 the Ballpark at Union Station/Enron Field, now Minute Maid Park, opened, Houston Downtown Management District president Bob Eury stated that this promoted subsequent development in Downtown.
+Circa 2000 the Ballpark at Union Station/Enron Field, now Daikin Park, opened, Houston Downtown Management District president Bob Eury stated that this promoted subsequent development in Downtown.